-A small-scale activity for a circa 12 people (maximum pragmatic number) to throw tomahawk and mousehawk axes and specific wooden targets as part of an activity programme or as a discreet session.
+A small-scale activity for a circa 12 people (maximum pragmatic number) to throw tomahawk, mousehawk axes and throwing angels at specific wooden targets as part of an activity programme or as a discreet session.
 The activity takes place at a specifically designed and laid out range for target activities- including archery and axe throwing.
 The range has been located at the end of the activity area where there is no natural pathway and the woodland is not open to the public.

 Hazard Harm People at Risk Existing Control Measure Likelihood (1-3) Severity (1-3) Rating LxS (1-9) New Control Measure Who?
 When?
 Comments 1.
 Handling axes Cutting self-on the axe head All involved Axes are not honed to a sharp edge- it is unlikely that this would occur Regular maintenance/inspection of the axes undertaken to ensure that there are no burrs on the axe heads to cause a cut First aid kit carried Verbal warning 1 1 1 2.
 Person entering the throwing area Struck by thrown axecut/bruise.
-Participant, Instructor and Public Instruction regarding waiting and throwing areas "Stop" command explained and used by all involved Range captain identified to all involved- Field captain has overall responsibility for who/when the throwing area and target area can be entered Verbal command to Collect given by Field Captain Range located at the end of the activity area- as such is not a through-fair Range is bordered by a steep bank to the left and river bank to the left Rear of range is roped off to prevent any person unrelated to the activity entering the activity area (this is highly unlikely) The nature of the activity means that 1 2 2 The site and level of use means that it is highly unlikely that any other person other than the group engaged in the activity will be in this area.
+Participant, Instructor and Public Instruction regarding waiting and throwing areas "Stop" command explained and used by all involved Range captain identified to all involved- Field captain has overall responsibility for who/when the throwing area and target area can be entered Verbal command to Collect given by Field Captain Range located at the end of the activity area- as such is not a through-fair Range is bordered by a steep bank to the left and river bank to the left Rear of range is difficult to access so prevents any person unrelated to the activity entering the activity area 1 2 2 The site and level of use means that it is highly unlikely that any other person other than the group engaged in the activity will be in this area.